Chicken Pot Pie Muffins

 Optional:

 Pop the tin into the oven and bake for 25-30 minutes.
-I recommend coating the crust with a little butter to give it a nice brown on the crust.
+I recommend coating the crust with a little butter to give it a nice brown.

 ~Crunchy